nkasmanoff/jetcoin/README.md

 # jetcoin

-Crypto trader using NVIDIA Jetson to train and track prices.
+Crypto trader using NVIDIA Jetson to train on and track prices.

 Steps to run this: